chezhang/clusrun/README.md

         3. Open `Extensions` page in `Settings` of the VMSS and click `Add`
         4. Select `Custom Script Extension` and click `Create`
         5. Download setup script from [Releases](https://github.com/chezhang/clusrun/releases) (`setup.ps1` for Windows, `setup.sh` for Linux)
-        6. Set `Script file` in `Install extension` page to the downloaded setup script
+        6. Click `Browse` in `Install extension` page, select or create a storage account and upload the setup script to a container in it, then select the setup script as the `Script file`
         7. Set `Arguments` to specify the headnode(s) (`-headnode(s) "<headnode(s)>"` for Windows, `-h "<headnodes>"` for Linux)
         8. Click `OK` to install clusrun to the VMSS as extension
         9. Upgrade VMSS instances to the latest model to apply the extension change